KgaogeloMangwa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script to create new local variable
+script to create new global variable